-This Is The Depressing Number Of Days You’ll Spend Hungover In Your Lifetime
+The Number Of Days You'll Be Hungover In Your Lifetime

 It's been said that drinking alcohol is just borrowing happiness from tomorrow.